-Four UW-Parkside students to attend Edinburg Fringe Festival in August, courtesy of Marie Kohler
+Four UW-Parkside students to attend Edinburgh Fringe Festival in August, courtesy of Marie Kohler

 By: UW-Parkside Marketing & Communications

-SOMERS – Four University of Wisconsin-Parkside theatre students, two actors and two techs, will have the incredible opportunity to help produce and perform in Boswell at the 2019 Edinburg Fringe Festival for the month of August as part of a collaboration with Milwaukee-based playwright Marie Kohler and her production company.
+SOMERS – Four University of Wisconsin-Parkside theatre students, two actors and two technicians, will have the incredible opportunity to help produce and perform in Boswell at the 2019 Edinburgh Fringe Festival for the month of August as part of a collaboration with Milwaukee-based playwright Marie Kohler and her production company.

 Director, writer, actor, and playwright, Marie Kohler, wrote and produced Boswell’s Dreams in 2005 to wide critical acclaim.
 In 2016, she reworked play and gave it a new title: BOSWELL.
 The play spotlights one of the most colorful literary figure from Scotland’s past: James Boswell.
 Grounded in the friendship between Boswell and his English friend Samuel Johnson, BOSWELL reimagines the pair's "Tour” to the Hebrides in 1773 and interweaves with the 1950s discovery of Boswell’s journals by Joan, an obsessed American graduate student researching in Scotland.
 Speaking through his always lively and often bawdy journals, Boswell’s voice coaxes Joan to move towards greater authenticity -- and fun!